von-castro/von-castro/README.md

 ### Hello, World!
 I'm Von Castro

-I am currently in my 3rd year of Computer Science at MacEwan University.
+I have graduated from my BSc in Computer Science in the fall of 2023.

 I have a growing interest in full stack web development.
 Having taken a web application development course in the fall of 2020, I have immersed myself in learning and improving upon what I have learned by building a couple projects of my own.

 On a little bit more personal side, I am a foodie.
 I genuinely feel that such an inescapable part of your daily life should be enjoyed whenever possible!

 ### What I'm focusing on
-I am currently focusing on improving my front-end development skills using ReactJS and CSS.
-I have been enjoying reading [Robin Wieruch's, "The Road to React".](https://www.roadtoreact.com/)
+I am currently focusing on finding software developer roles with the emphasis on web application development.

 #### Reach me at